viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{% /alert %}}

-### Localize only

-In this mode, the cartographer-module on your robot executes the Cartographer algorithm itself locally.

-#### Configuration for localizing only

-This is similar to the [Configuration for updating an existing map](#configuration-for-updating-an-existing-map), except instead of setting a `Data capture rate (Hz)` on the camera and movement sensor, you set a `Data polling rate (Hz)` on them, since the `cartographer-module` on your robot will poll the live LiDAR and IMU directly at these rates instead of the data being sent to the cloud.

-#### View your robot localizing on the map
+#### "Localize only" mode

 Navigate to the **Control** tab on your robot's page and click on the drop-down menu matching the `name` of the service you created.

 Unlike when creating or updating a map, you do not need to start and end a slam session.
 The pointcloud for the existing map will appear **immediately** and Cartographer will try to find your robot's position on it.

 Since the map will not change, nothing new will be added to this robot's location's **SLAM library**.